Deployment is, hands-down, one of the worst parts of military life. Everyone knows that.

 Before deployment, you will argue with each other.
 No one wants to talk about it, but that doesn’t mean that it isn’t happening.

 Emotions are HIGH before deployment.
-There’s a lot going on at work and at home for service members.
-There’s a lot going on for spouses and children too.
+A lot is going on at work and home for service members.
+And a lot is going on for spouses and children too.

 The days and weeks before deployment are not going to be perfect.
 They’re not going to be a dreamy, love-y, honeymoon phase like you might hope they’ll be.
 It’s a sad and stressful time.

-It’s true that you might also give each other extra attention and affection, but arguing before deployment is normal.
-Don’t let other spouse’s social media convince you that it’s not.
+Indeed, you might also give each other extra attention and affection, but arguing before deployment is normal.
+Don’t let other spouses’ social media convince you that it’s not.